Bright8691/car-sales-analysis/README.md

 * **Predictive Analytics**
 * **Data Visualization**

-**Please Note**<br>
-This project was developed end-to-end machine learning as portfolio project to demonstrate practical skills in data preprocessing, predictive modelling, model evaluation by using Python and Scikit-learn.
+**Please Note**<br>This project was developed end-to-end machine learning as portfolio project to demonstrate<br>practical skills in data preprocessing, predictive modelling, model evaluation by using Python and Scikit-learn.